Pellets

 Example - Talc, Silicon dioxide, Kaolin

-Generally, surfactants are added into the liquid to enhance the wettability by minimizing the interfacial tension between the liquid and drug particles.
+Generally, surfactants are added to the liquid to enhance the wettability by minimizing the interfacial tension between the liquid and drug particles.

 Example - Hydrophobic substances, Inorganic salts, hydrophilic polymers

-To maintain the stability of the core in a desirable range the buffer systems may also be added to the core formulation.
+To maintain the stability of the core in a desirable range, buffer systems may also be added to the core formulation.

 Example - Citrate, Phosphate.